LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK06D2-UseSsecrets.md

 ## Keep Secrets Out of *appsettings.json*

-Storing sensitive information—like database usernames and passwords—directly in `appsettings.json` is risky and can easily lead to accidental leaks, especially when using GitHub or shared classroom machines.
+Storing sensitive information—like database usernames and passwords or other credentials directly in `appsettings.json` is risky and can easily lead to accidental leaks, especially when using Git or shared computers (in a lab or classroom).
- ASP.NET Core provides a built‑in, secure, development‑only feature called **User Secrets** that solves this problem elegantly.
+ ASP.NET Core provides a built‑in, secure, development‑only feature called ***User Secrets*** that solves this problem elegantly.

 This tutorial, based on Visual Studio 2026, walks you through configuring User Secrets to keep credentials out of your connection string while still allowing your application to build a complete connection string at runtime.